-We have set ambitious, achievable ESG goals, including reducing our GHG emissions intensity from 2015 levels by 30% by 2025.
-To achieve these goals and to respond to changing market demand, we may incur additional costs and invest in new technologies and innovation.
+We have set certain ESG goals, and to achieve these goals and to respond to changing market demand, we may incur additional costs and invest in new technologies and innovation.
 It is possible that the return on these investments may be less than we expect, which may have an adverse effect on our business, financial condition and reputation.

 Generally speaking, our ESG goals depend significantly on our ability to execute our current business strategy, which can be impacted by the numerous risks and uncertainties associated with our business and the industry in which we operate, as outlined in this Annual Information Form.
 We recognize that our ability to adapt to and succeed in a lower-carbon economy will be compared against our peers.
-Investors and stakeholders increasingly compare companies based on ESG-related performance, including climate-related performance.
+Certain investors and stakeholders continue to compare companies based on ESG-related performance, including climate-related performance.
 Failure to achieve our ESG goals, or a perception among key stakeholders that our ESG goals are insufficient or unattainable, could adversely affect our reputation and our ability to attract capital and insurance coverage.